 \subsubsection{Divergent Path \& Forks}

 Blockchains as a ledger are immutable according to their nature, which implies that the information on the ledger cannot be changed once it gets recorded.
-However, if an adversary try to play maliciously while trading or while developing a smart contract, then they can exploit this feature of immutability for their unlawful benefits and can initiate formation of new forks in the network.
-Attackers usually try to create divergent paths in order to take control over 51\% of network, which basically leads to disastrous consequences.
+However, if an adversary \final{tries to play} maliciously while trading or while developing a smart contract, then they can exploit this feature of immutability for their unlawful benefits and can initiate formation of new forks in the network.
+One of the prime examples of fork formation are the forks originated out of the Bitcoin network, such as Bitcoin Cash, etc~\cite{comstref22, comstref23}.
+Attackers usually try to create divergent paths in order to take control over 51\% of the network, which basically leads to disastrous consequences.
 Therefore, for successful functioning of a blockchain network, the timely detection and prevention of forks is very important.